MacyL/NTU-presentations/Tiago/tiago-talk.md

 a potential alignment

+##

-Sequence alignment algorithms from bioinformatics such as Needleman-Wunsch and Smith-Waterman, as implemented in LingPy.
+Sequence alignment algorithms from bioinformatics such as Needleman-Wunsch and Smith-Waterman, implemented in LingPy as described in List (2014).

+![img/nw.png]

-- Cognate detection
+# Cognate detection

-Cognate detection is a partitioning (i.e., clustering) task which does not necessarily assume internal hierarchy.
+- A problem of partitioning/clustering based in the correspondence of alignment sites according to implied evolutionary models.
+  - Edit Distance
+    - Linguistic extensions (Dolgopolsky, SCA)
+  - Flat clustering (hierarchical or graph-based)
+  - LexStat
+  - Machine learning (PMI similarity, Support Vector Machines)

-  - Edit distance
+## Edit distance

 From Jieyang "tsui³¹" to Kiranti "ti", when already segmented and aligned,